 Step 1: Shut down your laptop.
 Not only is it safer, but having a blank screen can help you see dust.

-Step 2: Pressing gently on the display, use ato wipe in one direction.
+Step 2: Pressing gently on the display, use a microfiber cloth to wipe in one direction.
 Don’t scrub or wipe in circles, as this could damage the display or just move the dust particles around.

 Step 3: Continue wiping across the display until it’s dust-free.

 What about using a duster?
 This is also a safe way to remove dust if the coating is extremely light.
 Avoid feather-style products, which simply push dust into a cloud.
-Instead, find one that collects dust and doesn’t cause static, like those made by Swiffer.
+Instead, find one that collects dust, like the dusters made by Swiffer.
+If using a Swiffer duster, remember to turn off your laptop before using it.

 There’s no set method for removing dust, though you may want to move in an X pattern from top to bottom.